nasa/cumulus/cumulus/services/provider-gateway/README.md

 The following fields are configured per provider.

-* `activity_arn` - The AWS ARN of the step function activity receiving download requests
+* `activity` - The CloudFormation name of the step function activity receiving download requests
   * Note separate ARNs per provider because each activity is essentially a queue we want separate queues per provider so that one provider with more limited resources does not hold up another provider.
-* `sync_activity_arn` - The AWS ARN of the step function activity receiving requests to synchronize
+* `sync_activity` - The CloudFormation name of the step function activity receiving requests to synchronize
 * `conn_config` -
 * `num_connections` -